Warren Spahn

 Warren Edward Spahn (April 23, 1921 – November 24, 2003) was an American professional baseball pitcher who played 21 seasons in Major League Baseball (MLB).
 A left-handed pitcher, Spahn played in 1942 and then from 1946 until 1965, most notably for the Boston Braves, who became the Milwaukee Braves after the team moved west before the 1953 season.
 His baseball career was interrupted by his military service in the United States Army during World War II.

-Born and raised in Buffalo, New York, Spahn attended South Park High School.

 With 363 career wins, Spahn holds the major league record for a left-handed pitcher, and has the most by a pitcher who played his entire career in the post-1920 live-ball era.
 He was a 17-time All-Star who won 20 games or more in 13 seasons, including a 23–7 win–loss record when he was age 42.
 Spahn won the 1957 Cy Young Award and was a three-time runner-up during the period when only one award was given for both leagues.
-At the time of his retirement in 1965, Spahn held the MLB record for career strikeouts by a left-handed pitcher.
+He won 202 games in the 1950s, the most for all pitchers in the decade.
+At the time of his retirement in 1965, Spahn held the Major League record for career strikeouts by a left-handed pitcher.

-He was elected to the Baseball Hall of Fame in his first year of eligibility in 1973 with 82.89% of the vote.
+Spahn was elected to the Baseball Hall of Fame in his first year of eligibility in 1973, with 82.89% of the vote.
 The Warren Spahn Award, given annually to the major leagues' best left-handed pitcher, is named in his honor.
 Regarded as a "thinking man's" pitcher who liked to outwit batters, Spahn once described his approach on the mound: "Hitting is timing.
 Pitching is upsetting timing."

+Early life

+Spahn was born and raised in Buffalo, New York, to Edward and Mabel Spahn, the fifth of six children and the first of two sons.
+He was named after President Warren G. Harding and his father.

+He attended Buffalo Bisons baseball games with his father and initially wanted to be a first baseman.
+However, when Spahn began to attend South Park High School, the first baseman position was already taken.
+Reluctantly, he took up pitching and led his high school team to two city championships, going undefeated his last two seasons, and throwing a no-hitter his senior year.

 Baseball career

-Spahn's major league career began in 1942 with the Braves and he spent all but one year with that franchise, first in Boston and then in Milwaukee.
+Spahn's major league career began in 1942 with the Braves organization, and he spent all but one year with that franchise, first in Boston and then in Milwaukee.
 He finished his career in 1965 with the New York Mets and the San Francisco Giants.
-With 363 wins, Spahn is the sixth most winning pitcher in history, trailing only Cy Young (511), Walter Johnson (417), Grover Cleveland Alexander (373), Christy Mathewson (373), and Pud Galvin (364) on MLB's all-time list.
+With 363 wins, Spahn is the sixth-most winning pitcher in history, trailing only Cy Young (511), Walter Johnson (417), Grover Cleveland Alexander (373), Christy Mathewson (373), and Pud Galvin (364) on MLB's all-time list.
 He led the league in wins eight times (1949–50, 1953, 1957–1961, each season with 20+ wins) and won at least 20 games an additional five times (1947, 1951, 1954, 1956, 1963).